gokulkrishna10/dl-scanner/README.md

 ## Technologies Used

-### For serverside backend development :
+### 1. For serverside backend development :
 - Node.js and Express for server setup.
-- node package manager (npm) to install all Node.js dependencies in package.json.
+- node package manager (npm) to install all Node.js dependencies listed in package.json.
-- PaddleOCR, PaddlePaddle and opencv-python libraries for image text extraction (optical character recognition).
+- PaddleOCR, PaddlePaddle and opencv-python libraries for extracting text from image (optical character recognition).
-- Python (version 3.10 or any version that is proven to be compatible with PaddlePaddle and PaddleOCR) with requirements.txt listing all python dependencies.
+- Python (preferably version 3.10 or another version verified to work with PaddlePaddle and PaddleOCR) and use the requirements.txt file to install all necessary Python dependencies.

-### For client side frontend development:
+### 2. For client side frontend development:
 - JavaScript for dynamic content and handling user interactions.
 - HTML5 and CSS3 for layout and styling.
 - Webcam API for capturing images from the user's webcam.

-### Virtual environment
+### 3. Virtual environment
-- Create a virtual environment (venv) with a version of python that is compatible with all the required python libraries and modules.
+- Set up a virtual environment (venv) using a Python version that supports all the necessary Python libraries and modules.

-### Dockerfile
+### 4. Dockerfile

-- Create a Dockerfile that contains all the commands required to create a container, set up a virtual environment in it, install dependencies, facilitate deployment and run the service seamlessly.
+- Construct a Dockerfile with all the necessary instructions to build a container.
+This includes establishing a virtual environment within the container, installing all required dependencies, configuring it for deployment, and ensuring the service operates smoothly.

 ## Development Obstacles

-### Text Extraction Accuracy
+### 1. Text Extraction Accuracy
 - Obstacle: The project initially utilized the Tesseract OCR library with the Sharp image processing library in a Node.js environment for text extraction from images.
 However, the results were unsatisfactory, with poor accuracy and frequent failures in text recognition.
 - Solution: To enhance text extraction accuracy, the project transitioned to a Python-based OCR library known for its superior performance.
 This required spawning a child process from the Node.js API service to execute the Python script and retrieve the extracted text, introducing an inter-language integration.

-### Python Version Compatibility with PaddleOCR
+### 2. Python Version Compatibility with PaddleOCR
 - Obstacle: Initially faced difficulties installing PaddleOCR, which seemed unresponsive without clear errors.
 - Solution: Investigation revealed PaddleOCR's incompatibility with the latest Python versions.
 It was discovered that PaddleOCR is only compatible with Python 3.10, 3.7, and a few earlier versions.
 Adjusting the Python environment to a compatible version resolved the issue.

-### Docker Deployment
+### 3. Docker Deployment
 - Obstacle: Faced issues with Docker.
 The problem was with the libraries required for text extraction; they needed to download additional data every time the service ran, which not only slowed things down but also caused a segmentation fault, leading to confusion.
 - Solution: After some research, I learned that I could pre-download these necessary files and have them available locally.
 This way, when the service ran, it didn't need to download anything on the fly, which solved the speed issue and the segmentation fault.
 However, Docker didn't provide clear error messages, so figuring this out took some time.